Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Supply chain distribution best practices

-Plan the chain of distribution carefully.
+Plan your distribution strategy carefully.

 “From customers and carriers to warehouse teams and customs brokers, we align all stakeholders through clear communication and centralized management,” explained Eric Muhlenbruch, director of contract logistics at Gebrüder Weiss.
 “This approach eliminates confusion and enhances collaboration between our team and our customers across all phases of distribution.”

-Choose your distribution chain players wisely.
+Choose your distribution partners wisely.

 Muhlenbruch credits strong, transparent relationships with suppliers and logistics partners as key to the distribution success of Gebrüder Weiss.
 “Gebrüder Weiss coordinates closely with vetted carriers and vendors to ensure dependable performance — even amid shifting market conditions,” Muhlenbruch explained.